Mirador del Río

 Mirador del Río is a viewpoint on an approximately 475 m escarpment called Batería del Río in the north of the Canarian island of Lanzarote.

+History

-The location was created in between 1971 and 1973 by the local artist César Manrique in his typical style, consisting of a balustraded cafe, a souvenir shop and a platform on its top which are integrated in the lava rock.
-The technical realization of the work was carried out by Eduardo Cáceres and Jesús Soto and it was in 1973 when El Mirador del Río was inaugurated.
+The location was created in between 1971 and 1973 by the local artist César Manrique in his typical style, consisting of a balustraded cafe, a souvenir shop and a platform at the top which are integrated in the lava rock.
+The technical realization of the work was carried out by Eduardo Cáceres and Jesús Soto and it was inaugurated in 1973.
 Its surroundings have been declared a protected natural area.
-The building has the peculiarity that is barely visible from the outside thanks to a subtle and ingenious camouflage manoeuvre of hiding its structure under a heavy stone skin that blends in with the environment.
+The building is barely visible from the outside due to being camouflaged under a heavy stone skin that blends in with the environment.